 A prepaid disposal fee covers the cost of the collection, transport and recycling of waste batteries.
 The fee is included in the purchase price.
 It is set by the federal authorities based on the battery type and weight.

-The organisation for battery recycling in Switzerland INOBAT, administers and spends the prepaid disposal fee on behalf of the FOEN.
-The INOBAT uses the proceeds from the fee to promote the return of batteries.
+INOBAT, the organisation for battery recycling in Switzerland, collects, administers and spends the prepaid disposal fee on behalf of the FOEN.
+INOBAT uses the proceeds from the fee to promote the return of batteries.
 The organisation also acts as a registration office for all batteries that are placed on the Swiss market.

 The legislation contains provisions for the exemption of certain types of batteries from the prepaid disposal fee.
-The precondition for this is that the sector in question has a functioning collection system and secure financing system with a high return rate.
-This condition is considered as fulfilled for automotive batteries which have a return rate in excess of 95 %.
+The precondition for this is that the sector maintains an effective collection system and secure financing system with a very high return rate, as well as state-of-the-art recycling methods.

 With the enormous growth of electric vehicles, it has become increasingly important to find environmentally sound ways to dispose of electric cars’ old lithium ion batteries.
 Importers and electric vehicle makers are taking responsibility and working together to put an environmentally sound disposal system in place – from collection to transport and recycling of materials – and to secure the required funding.
 Makers and importers of electric vehicles have been granted an exemption from paying the prepaid disposal fee, initially for another two years, until the end of 2023.
 The exemption requires proof that the batteries are being disposed of in an environmentally sound fashion.
 Electric vehicle makers and importers that are exempt from disposal fees are obliged to take back old batteries free of charge.

 BAFU is currently observing the development of the new EU battery regulation and reviewing whether existing instruments are sufficient or legal adjustments are required.